 Ragdoll cats are one of the largest domestic breeds of cat.
 Their size is a notable feature of these beautiful animals.
 They are big, powerfully built, and heavy, cats, with the largest Ragdoll cat, perhaps weighing up to 25 pounds.

 The beautiful Ragdoll coat requires a moderate level of upkeep.
-Ragdoll cats should be brushed from once to twice a week with a steel comb to remove tangles and any loose hair.
-Grooming is an important part of care.
-It will help them to stay clean and reduce the risk of infections.
-It will also decrease the chances of your cat getting hairballs from their silky coat.
+These fluffy kitties should be brushed from once to twice a week with a steel comb to remove tangles and any loose hair.

 They are moderate shedders, mostly with a change of the seasons.
-However, due to their lack of an undercoat, they shed less than many other cat breeds.
+However, due to their lack of an undercoat, they will spread less fur around your home than many other cat breeds.

 You can help to care for your Ragdoll cat by paying attention to the cleanliness of their litter box.
 Removing the waste immediately after they have produced it will reduce the chances of it catching in their coat.